VIPHACKER100/VIPBOMBER-V2/README.md

 > **Due to the overuse of script, a bunch of APIs have been taken offline.
 It is okay if you do not receive all the messages.**

-> **Termux version from Play Store is not supported since 2019, please use the latest version from F-Droid store and viphacker100 hear**
+> **Termux version from Play Store is not supported since 2019, please use the latest version from F-Droid store and viphacker100 [here](https://apkadmin.com/g6cz9o0r4mll/Termux_0.118.0.apk.html).**

 - The application requires active internet connection to contact the APIs